I Want to...

 • Ensure all packaging materials are removed before putting food in the bin.

 • Only the large curbside Green Bin provided by the City will be emptied at the curb.
-Do not place the kitchen catcher container or any other alternative container at the curb for collection.
+Do not place the Kitchen Collector or any other alternative container at the curb for collection.

 How to get a Green Bin?